superhellth/ds-project-wc2022/README.md

 ## Existing Code Fragments

 - For our dashboard we made use of this template (https://github.com/GeekyAnts/sb-admin-svelte)
-  - Except for the SideBar, we did not "copy and paste" anything, but wrote our own implementation
+  - We rewrote most of the code but copied some pieces that we liked a lot about the template
-- We also use Bootstrap CSS and Icons
+- We also use Bootstrap CSS for styling and Icons

 ## Utilized Libraries